hackerzhuli/unity_code_mcp/.trae/rules/project_rules.md

 - Unit tests for internal functionality (modules that doesn't require a running Unity Editor instance to test)
 - A real (but minimal) Unity project is embedded in `UnityProject` for running related tests (that doesn't require a running Unity Editor instance, just need files, including Unity generated files)
 - Manual tests with Unity Editor scenarios
+- Don't create examples binaries(for testing or any other reason), only do unit tests for testing

 ### Compatibility
 - Target stable Rust versions